Kirkliston: Bus

 In June 2014, Lothian Buses introduced the 63 bus which runs from Heriot Watt via the Gyle, Newbridge, Kirkliston, and onwards to Queensferry.
 In September 2020, the route was transferred to First, extending the route to Balerno.
 In 2022 this route was transferred to McGill's along with service X38.

 In November 2019 Lothian Buses introduced the X38 service running from Linlithgow to town.
 The Lothian X38 was withdrawn in early 2020 due to the COVID-19 pandemic and later permanently withdrawn leaving Kirkliston out of the Lothian network.
 In October 2023 Lothian Country introduced Service 72 operating between Kirkliston and Livingston Centre Via Winchburgh, Broxburn, Uphall & St John's Hospital.

-Stagecoach East Scotland's Service X51 calls at Kirkliston operating between Dunfermline Bus Station and Livingston Centre via Rosyth, Ferrytoll Park & Ride and the Livingston Fastlink.
+Stagecoach South Scotland's Service X51 calls at Kirkliston operating between Dunfermline Bus Station and Livingston Centre via Rosyth, Ferrytoll Park & Ride and the Livingston Fastlink.